12 Nov Vegetarian Cabbage Rolls with Mushrooms

-- Combine the barley and water in a saucepan.
-Add a small pinch of salt and bring to a simmer over high heat.
+- Combine the barley and broth or water in a saucepan.
+Add a pinch of salt and bring to a simmer over high heat.
 Cover the saucepan with a lid, and reduce the heat to medium-low.
 Cook the barley until tender but slightly chewy, about 15 minutes.
 Drain any excess liquid and set the barley aside until needed.

 - Meanwhile, heat 2 tablespoons of oil in a medium skillet.
 Add the onion and sauté until soft and translucent, 5 to 7 minutes.
 Add the sliced mushrooms and cook everything until soft and fragrant, about 10 to 15 minutes.
 Mix in the barley and season with salt and freshly ground pepper to taste.
 Remove from the heat and let cool to room temperature.

 - Heat 2 tablespoons of oil n a deep oven-safe pan.
 Add the sliced onion and sauté until translucent, about 5 to 7 minutes.
 Add 1 teaspoon of sugar and mix well.
 Pour in 1/4 cup water and cover with a lid.
 Lower the heat to medium-low and cook the onion covered, stirring occasionally, until golden and caramelized, about 15 minutes.
 Then pour in the heavy cream and broth; add the bay leaf.
 Bring to a simmer, and season to taste with salt and pepper; take the pan off from the heat.